 Step 3: Set Knowledge Base Retrieval Scope

-In Knowledge Management > Knowledge Base Settings > Knowledge Base Retrieval Scope Settings, set the API parameter to "AND", with API parameter name "UserID", mapped tag name "User Identity"; API parameter name "Department", mapped tag name "Department".
+In Knowledge Management > Knowledge Library Settings > Knowledge Base Retrieval Scope Settings, set the API parameter to "AND", with API parameter name "UserID", mapped tag name "User Identity"; API parameter name "Department", mapped tag name "Department".

-Step Four: Apply Dialogue API Input Parameter
+Step 4: Apply the Dialogue API Input Parameter

-External User
+External

 "custom_variables":{